mscraftsman/generative-ai/README.md

 ### Using Environment variables

 In the cloud most settings are configured via environment variables (EnvVars).
-The ease of configuration, their wide spread support and the simplicity of environment variables makes them a very interesting option.
+The ease of configuration, their widespread support and the simplicity of environment variables makes them a very interesting option.

 | Variable Name                  | Description                                                   |
 |--------------------------------|---------------------------------------------------------------|